isciences/exactextractr/README.md

 of partial coverage increases for polygons that are small or irregularly shaped.
-For the 5500 Brazilian municipalities used in the example, the error introduced by incorrectly handling partial coverage is less than 1% for 88% of municipalties and reaches a maximum of 9%.
+For the 5500 Brazilian municipalities used in the example, the error introduced by incorrectly handling partial coverage is less than 1% for 88% of municipalities and reaches a maximum of 9%.

 ### Dependencies